©Photo by iStock: recep-bg

 Families

-Try these tips from an experienced savvy mama on how to manage your way through the city with your little ones.
+Traveling around Tokyo with a baby can be an exciting adventure, and with a little planning, it can be a breeze.
+Try these tips from an experienced, savvy mama on how to manage your way through the city with your little ones.

 Depato Fever

-Every department store has at least one “Baby Room,” which are amazing spaces with clean and cushioned changing tables, private areas for breastfeeding, hot water dispensers for formula, microwaves, high chairs, sinks, and vending machines that sell diapers, wipes, and juice boxes.
+Every department store has at least one “Baby Room,” which is an amazing space with clean and cushioned changing tables, private areas for breastfeeding, hot water dispensers for formula, microwaves, high chairs, sinks and vending machines that sell diapers, wipes and juice boxes.

 Some even have play areas for crawlers or beginning walkers.
 Dads are allowed in all areas except the nursing rooms.
 To find them, look at the directory or ask someone at the information desk.